abel8260/abel8260/README.md

 ### Hi there 👋.

-- 🔭 I’m currently working on elearnebol as a teacher
 - 🌱 I’m currently learning c++
 - 👯 I’m looking to collaborate on educational projects
 - ⚡ Fun fact: i love pets